Ted Budd: 2016

 Following court-mandated redistricting, the old 13th district essentially merged with the 2nd district.
 A new 13th district was created, stretching from the northern suburbs of Charlotte to Greensboro.
 The old 13th district's incumbent, Republican George Holding, opted to run in the 2nd district.
 Budd ran as one of 17 candidates in the ensuing Republican primary for the 13th district in the 2016 elections.
 His home had previously been in the 5th district but had been drawn into the 13th district.

 With the help of the Club for Growth, which spent over $285,000 on his campaign, Budd won the primary with 20% of the vote.
 He defeated Bruce Davis, a former Guilford County commissioner, in the general election with 56.1% of the vote.
 He was sworn into office on January 3, 2017.

 2018

 Budd was reelected in 2018, winning 51.5% to Kathy Manning's 45.8%.
 Manning was elected to represent the neighboring 6th district in 2020.

 2020

 In 2020, Budd was reelected with 68.2% of the vote defeating Democrat Scott Huffman, who won 31.8% of the vote.

-Tenure
+House tenure

+Budd voted for the Tax Cuts and Jobs Act of 2017 and numerous Defense Authorization Spending Bills during the Trump administration.
+He also voted for the United States-Mexico-Canada Trade Agreement, which he said would open up more markets for North Carolina agricultural products.
+He opposed the American Rescue Plan Act, the Build Back Better Act, and the Infrastructure, Investment, and Jobs Act under President Biden.

 In late February 2021, Budd and a dozen other Republican House members skipped votes and enlisted others to vote in their place, citing the ongoing COVID-19 pandemic.
 He and the other members were actually attending the Conservative Political Action Conference, which was held at the same time as their slated absences.
 In response, the Campaign for Accountability, an ethics watchdog group, filed a complaint with the House Committee on Ethics and requested an investigation into Budd and the other lawmakers.

 Budd was a member of the Freedom Caucus.